Abi Carter: Before Idol

 In 2016, Carter and her mother, who is also a singer, performed for the McCallum Theatre's Open Call Talent Competition, an annual event in Palm Desert.
 Abi was 13 and her mother 35, and they won "Best Vocal Act" that year.
 She tried out for Open Call to help her mother overcome her stage fright.
 Abi has been an Open Call finalist five times.

 When Carter was 19, she decided to devote more time to her passion for music, so she quit her job as a gymnastics instructor and started busking.
-She also gained valuable experience performing at country clubs in the Coachella Valley, as well as at the bar at Tommy Bahama Marlin Bar in Palm Springs, and at Kitchen 86 + Bar in Palm Desert, the "first restaurant that hired her to play music".
+She also gained valuable experience performing at country clubs in the Coachella Valley, as well as bars such as Tommy Bahama Marlin Bar in Palm Springs and Kitchen 86 + Bar in Palm Desert, the "first restaurant that hired her to play music".
 Her goal was to earn a living by singing, and when local restaurant owners encouraged her to sing in their restaurants, she thought she had reached her goal.

-She also performed at VillageFest, a weekly street fair in downtown Palm Springs.
+Carter also performed at VillageFest, a weekly street fair in downtown Palm Springs.
 When she first began playing at VillageFest, she started with "12-30 songs" she already knew and just "played them on repeat for four hours straight".
 Then she began to realize she knew more songs and "actually could play anything that people asked for as long as I had heard it before.
 I didn't know I could do that."

-When some social media videos of her playing were well-received, she was pleasantly surprised and encouraged, so she decided to post cover videos to see what would happen.
+When some social media videos of her playing were well-received, Carter was pleasantly surprised and encouraged, so she decided to post cover videos to see what would happen.
 When she posted a video of her singing the 2023 song "Vampire", by Olivia Rodrigo, American Idol casting producer Ariel Panzer saw the video and invited her to audition for the show.
 After a couple Zoom meetings with American Idol producers, she decided to audition in Santa Barbara, and, as she puts it, "The rest is history."

-Her music is inspired by the following artists: Taylor Swift, Sara Bareilles, Gracie Abrams, Lizzy McAlpine, Carrie Underwood, My Chemical Romance, Paramore, and Billie Eilish.
-She has been a fan of Billie Eilish since she was a young teenager.
-Her favorite American Idol alums are: Kelly Clarkson, Carrie Underwood, David Archuleta, Adam Lambert, and Jordin Sparks.
-She has also named Manchester Orchestra as an inspiration.
-Her favorite karaoke song is "Bring Me to Life" by Evanescence.